gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

  - There are effectively an infinite number of different displacements the speaker diaphragm can take, but the data type used to represent samples will have a finite number of possible values.
- - The value of the signal is only measured periodically, but the signal itself may be constantly varying.
+ - The value of the signal is only sampled periodically, but the signal itself may be constantly varying.
 The effect of this is that [frequencies in the signal which are  above half the sample rate can't be represented in the digital signal](https://en.wikipedia.org/wiki/Nyquist_frequency).